Why Climb With Us

 Cho Oyu Summmit Success

 Totally enjoyed the expedition.
 The logistics and process were well thought out and easy to deal with.
-It was a pleasure to follow Ben and Lakpa – easy to be part of the team.
+It was a pleasure to follow Ben – easy to be part of the team.
 Very patient and happy to help me.
 All the staff were fabulous.
 Pretty hard to think of a way to improve it – really happy with each aspect of the trip. – Cho Oyu climber.

 Our reputation for leading climbs in the Himalayas is superb and includes summits of Cho Oyu, Ama Dablam and Pumori.
 We’ve led more than a dozen successful guided climbs of Mt.
 Everest, with over 250 climbers reaching the summit of the world’s highest peak.
 Some of our past Cho Oyu climbs have had 100% summit success.